How to get the most out of the WhatsApp newsletter: everything you need to know

 How to drive customers to newsletter subscription on WhatsApp?

-As you can see in the following example companies are proactively advertising their WhatsApp messaging channel on other social media platforms like Instagram or Facebook.
+One way of getting more subscribers for your WhatsApp newsletter is to proactively advertise the channel on other social media platforms like Instagram or Facebook.
 That helps customers to start a conversation with a company on WhatsApp and can be asked to become a subscriber of the messaging newsletter service.

 But there are many more ways to get users to subscribe to your newsletter.